Wuziyi123/DATR/README.md

-# DATR: Calibrate and Aggregate for Cross-Modal Retrieval with Distribution Alignment and Token Reduction
+# Calibrate and Aggregate: Cross-Modal Retrieval with Distribution Alignment and Token Reduction

 Official PyTorch Implementation of the ICMR 2026 paper: